miho/VLiceneHeaderUtil/README.md

 ## Requirements:

 Only `.java` files can be processed and only if they contain a correct package declaration such as `package my.package;`.
+Everything before the package declaration will be replaced by the header.

 ## How To Use It: